 |Operating system||Wear OS, compatible with Android, iOS|

-|Dimensions||display: 44 mm x 13,55 mm – B|
+|Dimensions||display: 44 mm x 13.55 mm – strap: 160 x 20 mm|

-|Scope of delivery||Ticwatch E, charging station, USB cable, operating instructions|
+|Scope of delivery||Ticwatch E, charging station, USB cable, instruction manual|

 Ticwatch E: Straightforward Smartwatch

-With the Ticwatch E, the manufacturer also adheres to the more classic watch design.
+In the Ticwatch E, too, the manufacturer adheres to the rather classic watch design.
 A round “dial” stands here instead of a rather square design as with an Apple Watch.
-Of course, there is a screen where the dial would actually be.
-This is a touchscreen OLED display with a diameter of 1.4 inches and a resolution of 400 x 400 pixels.
-This results in a pixel density of 287 ppi, i.e. pixels per inch, and is thus ahead of the Amazfit Stratos in both size and resolution.
+Where the dial would actually be, there is of course a screen.
+This is a touchscreen OLED display with a diameter of 1.4 inches.
+Around it there is a relatively thin rim; the bezel does not need a tachymeter.
+The display panel is also protected with Sapphir glass.